dodona-edu/dodona-edu.github.io/en/news/2020-09-16-4-release-notes/README.md

 Dodona 4.5 enables the grading of solutions for all users as a beta.
 In addition, the "all courses" page was redesigned to make it more useful.
 The courses of your own institution are now more prominent.
 In a future release a tab with "featured courses" will be added.

 All details about this Dodona version can be found in [our GitHub release notes](https://github.com/dodona-edu/dodona/releases/tag/4.5).

+## Dodona 4.6 - 2021-06-18

+Dodona 4.5 adds a "featured courses" section to the courses overview.
+The courses in this list contain instructions next to exercises and can be used for self-paced learning.
+As a teacher, they are also a great starting point for building your own course.

+All details about this Dodona version can be found in [our GitHub release notes](https://github.com/dodona-edu/dodona/releases/tag/4.6).